 How to Get Started

 Though Tai Chi is one of the safest forms of martial arts and physical exercise.
 It is best to consult with your doctor before starting your practice.
 It may not be suitable for those who have musculoskeletal limitations, or if you are taking medications that tend to make you lightheaded.

 Once you have the approval of your physician, you can begin through the following ways:

 Books or DVDs – If you prefer to learn in the comfort of your own home, there are plenty of helpful tutorial books on Tai Chi.
 However, it can be difficult to replicate Tai Chi movements accurately through mere illustrations or still photos.
-So, we highly suggest for you to check out Tai Chi DVDs, such as “Discover Tai Chi for Balance and Mobility” by Scott Cole, a Tai Chi expert who has had nearly two decades of training.
+So, we highly suggest you check out Tai Chi DVDs.
+Our recommendation is “Discover Tai Chi for Balance and Mobility” by Scott Cole, a Tai Chi expert who has had nearly two decades of training.

 Apps – Download a Tai Chi app such as “Yang Tai Chi for Beginners” on your mobile phone or tablet.
 It will help you with your practice anytime and anywhere!

-Take a class –There’s simply no better way to learn Tai Chi than taking a class as it enables you to see the movements in action, ask questions, get feedback, and meet likeminded people!
-Though Tai Chi can certainly be performed solo, to minimize risk of injuries it is best to be practiced with expert supervision and in groups.
+Take a class –There’s simply no better way to learn Tai Chi than taking a class.
+This enables you to see the movements in action.
+It also gives you the chance to ask questions, get feedback, and meet likeminded people!
+Though you can certainly perform Tai Chi solo, to minimize the risk of injuries it is best to practice with expert supervision and in groups.